Banana Allergy in Babies – Symptoms and Treatment

-The first food that most parents introduce as the first food to their babies is the humble fruit banana.
-Babies love its sweet taste, and moreover, it is an extremely nutritious fruit packed with vitamins and nutrients.
-However, not all babies can eat bananas as they may have an allergic reaction to them.
-Let’s find out more about this allergy and how to deal with it.
+The first food that most parents introduce as the first food to their babies is the humble fruit, the banana.
+Babies love its sweet taste; moreover, it is an extremely nutritious fruit packed with vitamins and nutrients.
+However, not all babies can eat bananas as they may be allergic to them.
+If your infant exhibits skin rashes, gastric disturbances, or respiratory problems, it may indicate an allergy.
+It is advisable to consult your paediatrician in such cases.
+In this post, we will explore the potential reasons for banana allergy in a baby, their symptoms, and the steps you can take to manage the situation.
+Let’s learn more about this allergy and how to deal with it.

 Causes of Banana Allergy in Infants

 If you see your baby vomiting or having a red rash on his face soon after eating a banana, it may be because of a banana allergy.
 This might happen due to the below causes:

 1. Protein Intolerance